Crown of Queen Camilla: Queen Camilla

 Queen Camilla was crowned using the crown at her coronation in May 2023.
 Prior to the coronation the crown was partially altered by the Crown Jewellers, Mappin and Webb.
 Alterations included re-setting the crown with the original Cullinan III and IV diamonds, as well as Cullinan V in place of the controversial Koh-i-Noor, as a tribute to Camilla's mother-in-law, Elizabeth II, who wore the diamonds as brooches.
 The number of arches was reduced from eight to four and the crown fitted with a new purple velvet cap.
-It was the first time since the 1700s a British queen consort reused the crown of a predecessor.
+It was the first time since the eighteenth century that a British queen consort reused the crown of a predecessor.
 In January 2025, the crown was officially renamed Queen Camilla's Crown.